 $ sudo yum install sentry

 |Ubuntu or Debian||

 $ sudo apt-get update; $ sudo apt-get install sentry

-The sections that follow contain notes on creating and maintaining the policy file, and using URIs to load external data and JARs.
+The sections that follow contain notes on creating and maintaining the policy file.

 Storing the Policy File